fabrix-app/spool-permissions/README.md

 ```
 When the DB is empty all routes permissions will be created, if you make any change after this you'll have to update permissions yourself.

-You can use PermissionService anytime you want to grant or revoke routes permissions.
+You can use PermissionsService anytime you want to grant or revoke routes permissions.

 ### Policies
 You have 2 policies to manage permissions, they return a 403 when user is not allowed :